 As a pet owner, you’ll be able to tell if your dog has a yeast overgrowth/infection just by it’s smell.
 Yeast has a very characteristic odor, some people think it smells like moldy-yeast bread, cheese popcorn or corn chips.
 In fact people often refer to a yeast infection of a dog’s paws as “Frito Feet.”
 It’s a pungent, musty unpleasant smell.
 Another sign of a yeast infected dog is intense itching.

-How to cure a Yeast Overgrowth
+How to cure a Yeast Overgrowth in dogs

 It’s rare that a dog has yeast in just one spot, it will most likely be present in more than just one ear.
 Both ears, ears and paws, all four paws, if your dog has a reoccurring ear infections or if his entire body has some symptom of yeast overgrowth, you have no choice but to proactively address his diet.